 What does working with a non-fiduciary advisor look like?

-Let’s say your advisor works for a big box firm and he tells you, “Hey, I think you should invest in this mutual fund.
+Let’s say your financial advisor works for a big box firm and he tells you, “Hey, I think you should invest in this mutual fund.
 It did really well last year.”
 And what if you knew that he actually gets a bonus for recommending that fund to you once you invest there?
 That’s so not cool.
 You might question whether this fund is actually good for you, or for them.
 And in fact, many large brokerage firms give an incentive to their advisors for steering clients into their own proprietary funds or products.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help middle-class professionals achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.